 SMALL CLAIMS PROCEDURE (PLAINTIFF)

 If you wish to file a Small Claims action, you must file your claim in the appropriate District Court, or your case may be dismissed (with the loss of your filing fee) or transferred to the proper county prior to trial.
-You may file your claim in Ford County District Court if:
+The county in which the Small Claims action is filed can be determined by any of the following:

 You must sue the proper party and have your claim served upon the proper person.
 You should name as a Defendant, the person or business that you feel is responsible for payment of your claim.
 Make sure you have the correct name and address of the person(s) or business you wish to sue.
 If you are suing a business, the correct way to write the name is: owner's name D/B/A business name.
 (D/B/A means "doing business as")